judegomolina/ATP-Data-Storytelling/README.md

 ## Running the Project ##

 Now that everything is ready you just need to open the "ATP Data Storytelling.ipynb" file and then in Kernel click on "Restart & Run All" just to make sure evrything is ok.
-Finally, you can check every step i went through during the analysis and find out what the conclussions were.
+Finally, you can check every step I went through during the analysis and find out what the conclussions were.